 Grammarly is one of the biggest companies working closely in education and industry.
-Hundreds of companies, schools, and universities are using Grammarly for proofreading, plagiarism checking and learning English Grammar.
-They have a great database and constantly learning algorithms which are becoming better with time.
+Hundreds of companies, schools, and universities are using Grammarly for proofreading, plagiarism checking, and learning English Grammar.
+They have a great database and constantly learning algorithms that are becoming better with time.

-Not to forget, Grammarly is a safe tool (forget rumours) and they don’t sell your data to anybody.
-With the provided browser extension, Android support and native applications, it gives much power to you as an academician.
+Not to forget, Grammarly is a safe tool (forget rumors) and they don’t sell your data to anybody.
+With the provided browser extension, Android support, and native applications, it gives much power to you as an academician.

 Supports Windows only.

 Loved by some of the best selling writers, ProWritingAid is a decent grammar editor and contextual writing editor.
-In the premium version of the software, which is available on Apple devices, Windows, Google Doc and Scrivener, it has an integrated plagiarism checker.
+In the premium version of the software, which is available on Apple devices, Windows, Google Doc, and Scrivener, has an integrated plagiarism checker.

 ProWritingAid comes with fair pricing and great features, it can be on your radar if you are looking for a plagiarism checker for avoiding accidental pitfalls.

 (Measure of Software Similarity)